aught13/racerhistory.com/README.md

 ## Roadmap

-* Create backend for new site -- 90% complete with 0.5
+* Create backend for new site -- functionally complete with 1.0
-* Create frontend for new site
+* Create frontend for new site -- View team seasons, people, and basketball stats with 1.0
 * Split out indivual sport sections from common parts and create modules
 * Add additional sports